Pregnancy Discrimination Lawyers

 We represent victims of discrimination throughout the Philadelphia region, including Chester, Montgomery, Delaware, and Bucks Counties.
 We also represent pregnant women in New Jersey, including in Ocean, Atlantic, Gloucester, Camden, Burlington and Cape May Counties.
 Additionally, we represent clients in New York.

-- Federal and Pennsylvania Laws Prohibiting Pregnancy Discrimination
+Federal and State Laws Prohibiting Pregnancy Discrimination

 Title VII of the Civil Rights Act of 1964 prohibited discrimination on the basis of sex.
 The Pregnancy Discrimination Act of 1978 amended Title VII so that this prohibition explicitly included pregnancy, childbirth or any related medical conditions.
 The law holds that a pregnant woman must be permitted the opportunity to work for as long as she is able, with reasonable accommodations provided.